Get Yourself a Save The Showbox Shirt & Trucker Hat!

 Show your support for saving The Showbox while helping Historic Seattle advocate for places that matter.
 Thanks to our local retail partners, you can also pick up a Save The Showbox trucker hat at Easy Street Records in West Seattle, Sonic Boom Records in Ballard, or from Sub Pop at their airport store.
 100% of proceeds fund our advocacy work.

 The shirt link above takes you to our secure online cart, where you can select your t-shirt size.
-Orders are shipped out weekly.
-Please allow up to 2 weeks for delivery.
+Please allow 5-7 business days for delivery.

 WHAT’S NEW?
 (Updated August 29)